mpolitano/bounded-exhaustive-api-testgen/BEAPI_v_KORAT.md

 ./run-testgen-benchmarks-3_fajita.sh
 ```

-Note: Running one of the above scripts might take a day or longer depending on your hardware
+Note: Running one of the above scripts might take a day or longer (more?
+CACHO?) depending on your hardware.

 ## Running all the experiments (very slow)